 What is Pork Sinigang

 Sinigang is a very popular Filipino soup dish.
 But first things first, "sinigang" is a Filipino (Tagalog) word that describes more of the cooking method, which means "to stew", rather than the dish itself.
-So in theory, you could compare this dish to any type of stew-like dish, where the meat is cooked or stewed with vegetables.
+So you could compare this dish to any type of stew-like dish, where the meat is cooked or stewed with vegetables.
 One thing to note though, Pork Sinigang has a light broth consistency, unlike your typical stew which is a thicker soup.

 Why We Love This Dish

 - Pork Sinigang is one of the soup recipes on my blog that I guarantee will be an all-time favorite among your family and friends.
 And check it out - Sinigang is hailed as the BEST SOUP in the world!

 - If you want a truly satisfying meal, then this Pork Sinigang sure won't disappoint.
 It is a meal in and of itself and so versatile and easy to make because you can use any types of meat and vegetables to make this dish.

 - It is delicious, healthy, and so very good for you!
 The flavor is in the broth, so you can add any protein and use any vegetables you wish.

 - You can cook this dish using an Instant Pot, Slow Cooker, or a stovetop using a Dutch Oven or any other stockpot.
 Be sure to check out my recipe cooking Pork Sinigang in an Instant Pot.